tomyamashita/BetaDiversityInRoadEffectZone/README.txt

 GENERAL INFORMATION

-1. Title of Dataset: Influence of traffic volume on mammal beta diversity within the road effect zone This data is associated with the manuscript, titled Influence of traffic volume on mammal beta diversity within the road effect zone, available here: XXXX
+1. Title of Dataset: Influence of traffic volume on mammal beta diversity within the road effect zone This data is associated with the manuscript, titled Influence of traffic volume on mammal beta diversity within the road effect zone, available here: https://github.com/tomyamashita/BetaDiversityInRoadEffectZone

 2. Author Information
 	Thomas J. Yamashita